Welcome to Stockholm’s green living room10/09/2020

 Djurgården is a place for entertainment and has been so for hundreds of years.
 It’s a place where it’s easy to have fun together, hang out, learn and get inspiration.
 But Djurgården is also a place for reflection and a place to gather strength.
 Djurgården has been chosen as the place for several monumental memorials.
 Djurgården is centrally located yet very tranquil; it is spacious enough to give room for both body and soul.
 Why not take a memorial walk around the island?
 You can find all the memorials here – use the ‘Monuments, Flora & Fauna’ filter.

 Sjöcaféet is located at Strandvägen’s entrance to Djurgården, just after Djurgårdsbron.
-At Sjöcaféet you can rent bikes, kayaks, canoes or pedal boats to discover the green and blue Djurgården.
+Coming into the fall season there is still time to rent a bike from Sjöcaféet and discover Djurgården.
 At Royal Djurgården Visitor Center, located in the same building, you can get help with tips on routes to take.
-With a bike or on the water, you can go further and discover more of Djurgården’s nature and of all of its attractions.